 - Anonymous Q&A (synchronous and asynchronous options available): This can be paired with either of the above options.
 Students submit anonymous questions via a google form and a Family Tree educator will respond with answers via email, video, or we can schedule a time to do a video call answer session with all students.

 You know your students and we know sex ed.
-These options are flexible and we are happy to work with you to meet the needs of your students and create the best sex ed experience possible through distance learning.
+These options are flexible and we are happy to work with you to meet the needs of your students and create the best sex ed experience possible.

 Elementary School Presentations